-- (2) Notwithstanding ORS 161.515, unlawful removal from or filling of waters of this state is an offense punishable by a fine of up to \$10,000 per day of violation. - SECTION 8.
-ORS 390.835 is amended to read: - 390.835.
+390.835.
 (1) It is declared that the highest and best uses of the waters within scenic waterways are recreation, fish and wildlife uses.
 The free-flowing character of these waters shall be maintained in quantities necessary for recreation, fish and wildlife uses.
-[No] A dam, [or] reservoir[,] or other water impoundment facility [shall] may not be constructed on waters within scenic waterways.
-[No] A water diversion facility [shall] may not be constructed or used except by right previously established or as permitted by the Water Resources Commission, upon a finding that such diversion is necessary to uses designated in ORS 536.310 (12), and in a manner consistent with the policies set forth under ORS 390.805 to 390.925.
+A dam, reservoir or other water impoundment facility may not be constructed on waters within scenic waterways.
+A water diversion facility may not be constructed or used except by right previously established or as permitted by the Water Resources Commission, upon a finding that such diversion is necessary to uses designated in ORS 536.310 (12), and in a manner consistent with the policies set forth under ORS 390.805 to 390.925.
 The Water Resources Commission shall administer and enforce the provisions of this subsection.